trufflesuite/trufflesuite.com/src/docs/vscode-ext/debugging-smart-contracts.md

-The Trufflesuite for VSCode extension gives developers the ability to debug Solidity contracts in a typical VS Code debugging experience.
+The Truffle for VSCode extension gives developers the ability to debug Solidity contracts in a typical VS Code debugging experience.

 ## Deploy your contract